Syno: Structured Synthesis for Neural Operators: Evaluation

 We highlight a comparison between our optimized ResNet-34 and the baseline ResNet-18.
 Replacing the standard convolutions with our operators in ResNet-34 results in a model with \emph{both} higher accuracy and better inference time than the ResNet-18 baseline.
 This observation implies a potentially promising direction to extend \sys to accuracy-preserving NN optimization: users can stack more layers and then compress the model with \sys, which might result in better accuracy and lower latency at the same time.

-\textbf{Case studies.} Among all the operators discovered, we find two convolution-like operators with outstanding accuracy, inference performance, and superior expressiveness.
+\textbf{Case studies.} Among all the operators discovered, we find two convolution-like operators with outstanding accuracy and inference performance.

-\textsc{Operator 1} shown in \cref{fig:kernel1-dfg} achieves $2\times$ speedup with less than 1\% ImageNet accuracy degradation.
-After the rfactor optimization during code generation (\cref{sec:codegen}), it becomes a stack of two stages \emph{similar to} 1D and 2D grouped convolutions, but is \emph{not} expressible in NAS.
-NAS can only sample traditional (grouped) convolutions, which always perform contraction between unfolded windows of spatial dimensions and weights (the standard \textSigma\textsubscript{\texttt{j}} \texttt{X[i + j - K / 2] * W[j]} pattern).
+\textsc{Operator 1} shown in \cref{fig:kernel1-dfg} achieves $2.68\times$, $2.04\times$, and $1.28\times$ speedups on the three hardware platforms, with less than 1\% ImageNet accuracy degradation.
+Its PyTorch code is shown in \cref{list:operator_1_torch}.
+After the materialized reduction optimization during code generation (\cref{sec:codegen}), it becomes a stack of two stages \emph{similar to} 1D and 2D grouped convolutions, but is \emph{not} expressible in NAS.
+NAS can only sample traditional (grouped) convolutions, which always perform contractions between \prim{Unfold}ed windows of spatial dimensions and weights (the standard \textSigma\textsubscript{\texttt{j}} \texttt{X[i + j - K / 2] * W[j]} pattern).
 However, in \textsc{Operator 1}, the first stage breaks this limitation.
 See the pattern underscored and italicized in \cref{fig:kernel1-dfg}, which comprises 2 \prim{Share}s, 1 \prim{Reduce}, and 3 coordinates with domain $k_1$.
 The \prim{Share} in the first stage would have been \prim{Reduce}d, had it been a traditional convolution.
 But the \prim{Unfold}ed window remains and is passed to the second stage to be contracted with the weight.

-To see why such a pattern is effective, we stack two grouped convolutions into an operator, which is just \textsc{Operator 1} with the \prim{Share}d \texttt{k\_1} in stage 1 \prim{Reduce}d and \texttt{W} in stage 2 \prim{Unfold}ed again (hence may be discoverable under traditional NAS schemes).
-As in \cref{fig:kernel1_advantage}, although having the same FLOPs and similar latency, stacked convolution has doubled the accuracy degradation, which we attribute to the difference in the receptive field in \textsc{Operator 1} ($3 \times 3$ vs. $3 \times 5$) that eases training of the model.
+To see why such a pattern is effective, we stack two grouped convolutions into an operator, which is just \textsc{Operator 1} with the \prim{Share}d \texttt{k\_1} in stage 1 \prim{Reduce}d and the \texttt{W} in stage 2 \prim{Unfold}ed again (hence might be discoverable under traditional NAS schemes).
+As in \cref{fig:kernel1_advantage}, although having the same FLOPs and similar latency, the stacked convolution doubles the accuracy degradation, which we attribute to the difference in the receptive field in \textsc{Operator 1} ($3 \times 3$ vs. $3 \times 5$) that eases training of the model.
 This may provide insights for the machine learning community.